-Service Status Description

-Normal Service:

-Green Services are running normally.

-Or

-There is a single delay to one service of between 20-30

-minutes.

-Or

-There is a single cancellation.

-Yellow Minor Disruption:

-There is an incident causing 5 or more services to be deleved by ever 20 minutes.

-delayed by over 30 minutes.
-Or

-There are 4 or more consecutive service cancellations.

-Or

-An incident is under investigation which could begin to affect

-the route.

-Or

-The service is returning to normal but some trains may still

-be delayed or altered.

-Red Major Service Disruption:

-There is a partial route closure.

-Or

-An incident is causing or likely to cause multiple delays of at least 60 minutes.
-Disruption is estimated to last for at

-least 2 hours.

-Or

-There are 4 or more consecutive service cancellations.

-Or

-Service diversions are being implemented.

-Black Major Route Disruption:

-There has been a route closure.

-Or

-There is weather-related significant disruption.

-Or

-There is a prolonged incident which will significantly affect the route for 12 to 24 hours, equipped multiple cappellations.

-the route for 12 to 24 hours, causing multiple cancellations and alterations to the service.

-and alterations to the service.
+Service Status Description Green: Normal Service Services are running normally.
+Or there is a single delay to one service of between 20-30 minutes.
+Or there is a single cancellation.
+Yellow: Minor Disruption There is an incident, or a combination of incidents, causing 5 or more services to be delayed by over 30 minutes.
+Or there are 4 or more consecutive service cancellations.
+Or an incident is under investigation which could begin to affect the route.
+Or the service is returning to normal but some trains may still be delayed or altered.
+Red: Major Service Disruption There is a partial route closure.
+Or an incident is causing or likely to cause multiple delays of at least 60 minutes.
+Disruption is estimated to last for at least 2 hours.
+Or there are 4 or more consecutive service cancellations.
+Or service diversions are being implemented.
+Black: Major Route Disruption There has been a route closure.
+Or there is weather-related significant disruption.
+Or there is a prolonged incident which will significantly affect the route for 12 to 24 hours, causing multiple cancellations and alterations to the service.